We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Frequent reading, TV watching, and computer use can dry out your eyes, so it’s important to take breaks so your eyes can regain some of their moisture.

 Cigarette smoke can irritate dry eyes and increase one’s risk of developing dry eyes in the first place.

-Placing a warm compress on your eyes then washing your eyelids with baby shampoo helps to release some of the oil in your eyelids’ glands, this improves the quality of your tears.
+Placing a warm compress on your eyes and then washing your eyelids with baby shampoo helps to release some of the oil in your eyelids’ glands.
+This should improve the quality of your tears.
 Be sure you completely rinse soap from your eyes when finished to avoid irritating them.

 Try an omega-3 fatty acid supplement